damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 - This workflow should work for *any* kind of Xcode project, including tvOS, watchOS, and Mac OS X. Just be sure to specify the appropriate Simulator device in your `.gitlab-ci.yml` file.
 - If you want to push a commit but don't want to trigger a CI build, simply add `[ci skip]` to your commit message.
+- If the user that installed the GitLab runner isn't logged in, the runner won't run.
+So, if builds seem to be pending for a long time, you may want to check on this!
 - If you're working on a team, or if your project is public, you may want to install the GitLab Runner on a dedicated build machine.
 It can otherwise be very distracting to be using your machine and have Simulator launch unexpectedly to run a test suite.
 - The test project used in this particular tutorial is [available here](https://gitlab.com/AngeloStavrow/gitlab-ci-for-ios-projets), but the Runner is permanently stopped.
 Note that the project isn't tied to a particular team, so provisioning isn't an issue here; you may need to [add some parameters to the build scripts](https://coderwall.com/p/rv2lgw/use-xcodebuild-to-build-workspace-vs-project) in your `.gitlab-ci.yml` file if you see provisioning errors in your build output.